prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/elog-layers/wiring/index.md

 The {{< vec-class HousingComponent>}} of an EEComponent defines on one hand the pins (electrological relevant information) in this {{< vec-class HousingComponent>}} and on the other hand a {{< vec-class ConnectorHousingSpecification>}} (the layout and design of the {{< vec-class HousingComponent>}}).
 The {{< vec-class PinComponent>}}s are then positioned in the cavities.
 In the case of a coax contact, two {{< vec-class PinComponent>}}s (the different electrical potentials) are placed in one cavity.

 The {{< vec-class HousingComponent>}} of an EEComponent defines on one hand the pins (electrological relevant information) in this {{< vec-class HousingComponent>}} and on the other hand a ConnectorHousingSpecification (the layout and design of the {{< vec-class HousingComponent>}}).
 The {{< vec-class PinComponent>}}s are then positioned in the cavities.
 In the case of a coax contact, two {{< vec-class PinComponent>}}s (the different electrical potentials) are placed in one cavity.

-## Coupling Point

-{{< figure src="mating_specification.jpg" title="Mating Specification" numbered="true" lightbox="true">}}

-In the VEC the coupling / mating can be used to connect the harness side to another harness (in the case of an inliner) or to an ECU.
-The figure above shows a simplified example of the connection between an ECU (highlighted in orange) and a wiring connection (highlighted in blue).
-The {{< vec-class MatingPoint >}} simply connects the two {{< vec-class TerminalRole >}}s on each side.
-This method is used for example in a wiring definition, where the concrete connector is not yet known.

-For this reason this example omits the geometric aspects of a coupling (connector housing, slots, cavities).

 ## Direct Connectivity